Ankit035/Bitcoin_price_prediction-by-ML-models-/README.md

 # 📈 Bitcoin Price Forecasting using Time Series Models

 This project explores various statistical and machine learning approaches to forecast Bitcoin closing prices.
-The goal is to compare traditional time series models like ARIMA and VAR with more advanced techniques like Hybrid SARIMAX + XGBoost and Ensembles.
+The goal is to compare traditional time series models like ARIMA and VAR with more advanced techniques like Hybrid SARIMA + XGBoost and Ensembles.

 ---